1. Create a new Wagtail Django application#

-In this section we will create and deploy a new project in the Control Panel using Wagtail, a very popular Django-based content management system framework.
+In this section we will create and deploy a new application in the Divio Control Panel using Wagtail, a very popular Django-based content management system framework.
 The principles covered by the tutorial will apply to any other development stack.

-You could equally well create a plain Django project, and install Wagtail in that.
-However, the Wagtail project type saves some time by setting up a ready-to-go project, with Wagtail automatically installed and configured.
+You could equally well create a plain Django application, and install Wagtail in that.
+However, the Wagtail application type saves some time by setting up a ready-to-go application, with Wagtail automatically installed and configured.

 This tutorial assumes some basic familiarity with Wagtail.
 It is intended to introduce the basics of working with the Aldryn Django framework on Divio, using Wagtail as an example.
 It is not a tutorial for learning Wagtail (or Django).